bugrahancamlibel/Smurfs-Maze/README.md

 # Smurfs-Maze
-This is a maze game that player moves the smurfs with arrow keys.
+This is a maze game where the player moves the smurf using arrow keys.

-Gargamel and his cat Azrael will be following you to decrease your point.
-Try not to catched by them and reach to the La Schtroumpfette.
+Gargamel and his cat Azrael will be trying to catch you.
+Try not to get caught by them and reach the La Schtroumpfette.

 Here is how to play this amazing and complicated game: